-We remark that in this section we shall use all $C_i$ to denote constants that do not depend on $t$ and $k$.
-Since the exact size of these constants are irrelevant, we shall be very lose in keeping track of them.
+We remark that in this section we shall use $C_i$ to denote constants independent of $t$ and $k$.
+Since the exact sizes of these constants are irrelevant, we will be very loose in keeping track of them.

-Applying (\ref{090207}) to the right hand side of (\ref{090205}) for $f=| \theta| ^{\frac{2\beta_k}{3}}\bbr^{-2}\tau$, we have }
+Applying (\ref{090207}) to the right hand side of (\ref{090205}) for $f=| \theta| ^{\frac{2\beta_k}{3}}\bbr^{-2}\tau$, we have